juliolugo96/AyDA-B2018/README.md

 ## Description of the course

 This is the advanced course of programming at ULA.
 This course will allow you to develop a big variety of approaches during problem solving.
 You will study concepts such as dynamic programming, graph theory, applied discrete mathematics, flow networks, advanced data structures, and complexity.
 Those concepts are **critical knowledge** when you start your career as a professional.
+We will design huge projects and use vanguard programming tools.
+During practice sessions, we will solve competitive programming problems extracted from one of the [biggest online judges](https://www.spoj.com/) with the most active community on internet.

 ## Recommendations to get good grades

 This is a course where you will need to be highly focused and opened to learn new things.
-So here is a set of recommendations you should follow if you want to get the best grade and the highest quantity of knowledge:
+So here is a set of recommendations you should follow if you want to get the best grade and the highest quantity and quality of knowledge:

 - Make all your readings BEFORE you reach to the lectures.
 The classes are for discussions.
 Don't be lost during lectures or sessions, don't waste your time, be smart.